Credit Card Merchant Fees Explained

 Batch Fee: You can be charged a flat fee for settling a lot of transactions at once.

 Cancellation or Termination Fee: You can be charged a fee for terminating your agreement early.
+This is often referred to as an early termination fee and can lock merchants into unfavorable agreements, impacting their ability to switch providers.

 Voice Authorization Fee: If you have to make a call in order to authorize a transaction, you can be charged a fee.